open-mmlab/mmdetection3d/README.md

 **News**: We released the codebase v0.12.0.

 In the recent [nuScenes 3D detection challenge](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) of the 5th AI Driving Olympics in NeurIPS 2020, we obtained the best PKL award and the second runner-up by multi-modality entry, and the best vision-only results.

-Code and models will be released soon!
+Code and models for the best vision-only method, [FCOS3D](https://arxiv.org/abs/2104.10956), have been released.
+Please stay tuned for [MoCa](https://arxiv.org/abs/2012.12741).

 Documentation: https://mmdetection3d.readthedocs.io/